New Bankruptcy Law

 On April 20, 2005, sweeping amendments were made to the Bankruptcy Code via enactment the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (BAPCPA).
-The BAPCPA, which came to be known as the "New Bankruptcy Law" (not so new any more), made important changes to the bankruptcy laws.
+The BAPCPA, which came to be known as the "New Bankruptcy Law" (not so new any more), made important changes to the existing bankruptcy laws.

-How the New Bankruptcy Law Affects You
+How the BAPCPA Affects You

 (A) Establishment of the Credit Counseling requirement;

-(B) Creation of the bankruptcy Means Test;
+(B) Creation of the Means Test;

 Credit Counseling

-Step 1.
-Before your case is filed, you must complete a pre-filing course; and
+Step 1: Before your case is filed, you must complete a pre-filing course; and

-Step 2.
-After your case is filed, you must timely complete a post-filing course.
+Step 2: After your case is filed, you must timely complete a post-filing course.

 The class must be completed for the particular district that you live in.
 For example, if you live in San Diego, California, then you must complete credit counseling for the Southern District of California, which is the district that covers San Diego County.